Bob Fosse: Early life

-He was drawn to dance and took lessons.
+He was drawn to dance, and his parents supported his interest, enrolling him in formal dance lessons at the age of eight at the Chicago Academy of Theatre Arts, where he trained under Marguerite Comerford.
 When he was 13 years old, Fosse performed professionally in Chicago with Charles Grass as "The Riff Brothers".
 They toured vaudeville and movie houses in Chicago, as well as USO theaters and Eagles Clubs.
 Many of these performances included shows at burlesque clubs such as the Silver Cloud and Cave of Winds.
 Fosse himself is quoted with saying, "I was sixteen years old, and I played the whole burlesque wheel."
-However, many of the women and promoters did not care that Fosse was underage working in adult clubs or that he would be exposed to sexual harassment from the burlesque women.
 Much of the erotica he saw would inspire his future work.
 In 1943 at the age of 15, Fosse would come to choreograph his first dance number and earn his first full credit as a choreographer in a film, Hold Evry'thing!
 A Streamlined Extravaganza in Two Parts, which featured showgirls wearing strapless dresses and performing a fan dance, inspired by his time in burlesque houses.

 After graduating from Amundsen High School in 1945, Fosse was recruited into the U.S. Navy toward the end of World War II at Naval Station Great Lakes, where he was sent to be prepared for combat.
 Fosse petitioned his manager, Frederick Weaver, to advocate on his behalf to his superiors after his own failed attempts to be placed in the Special Services Entertainment Division.
 Fosse was soon placed in the variety show Tough Situation, which toured military and naval bases in the Pacific Ocean.